jundalisay/spblist/content/en/research/kant/critique/intro/chapter-04.md

 <!-- that which I think in the mere conception of a body.
 By  -->

-The addition of the predicate makes it require active-thinking. [because heavy is not inherent in a body, but space is]
+The addition of the predicate makes it require active-connective-thinking. [because heavy is not inherent in a body, but space is]

 <!-- , therefore, it becomes a synthetical judgement. -->